StackVista/sts-opentelemetry-collector/README.md

 ```

 ### OpenAPI
+1. To update OpenAPI version, you have to past git hash to `extension/settingsproviderextension/settings_version`
+2. Run script `extension/settingsproviderextension/scripts/generate_openapi_model.sh`

+The script will download the latest version of OpenAPI schema to `extension/settingsproviderextension/spec` and generate a `settings` model.
-To generate a `settings` model from OpenAPI definition, execute following command:
+Optionally you can run the following command to generate a `settings` model from OpenAPI schema.
 ```shell
 go generate ./extension/settingsproviderextension/generated/settings/model.go
 ```